 Assistant Professor of Sociology

-Percheski’s research has been published in such journals as the American Sociological Review and Journal of Marriage and Family.
+Percheski’s research has been published in such journals as the American Sociological Review, Journal of Marriage and Family, and Social Science & Medicine.
 Prior to coming to Northwestern, Percheski was a Robert Wood Johnson Scholar in Health Policy Research at Harvard University.

-Health Insurance Complexity within Families and Healthcare Utilization.
+Health Insurance Complexity Within Families and Healthcare Utilization.
 This project with Rutgers University professor Sharon Bzostek looks at health insurance coverage patterns among American families with children and how these patterns are related to health care utilization.
 The researchers are analyzing linked data from the National Health Interview Survey and the Medical Expenditure Panel Survey.
-Preliminary findings suggest that when children within the same family have different types of health insurance coverage, they are less likely to have a usual source of medical care.
-Such children are also more likely to overuse emergency departments than children in families with uniform insurance coverage.
+New findings from this project suggest that children with public insurance (Medicaid and SCHIP) have different patterns of healthcare utilization and fewer unmet healthcare needs than their siblings without insurance.
+Families also spend less money getting healthcare for publicly-insured children compared with either privately-insured or uninsured children.